Formby Dog Nanny

 Pack all the things that you would supply you were leaving your dog with a friend or neighbour for the day.

-Key items are: food, treats, leads and harnesses, a coat, a drying coat, a toy - and anything else to make your dog’s stay comfortable and familiar.
+Key items are: food (should they require any), leads and harnesses, a coat, a drying coat, a toy - and anything else to make your dog’s stay comfortable and familiar.
 We do not walk dogs on extending / retractable leads, so please make sure that you provide a regular lead.

 Please reach us at formbydognanny@outlook.com if you cannot find an answer to your question.